walter-kai/dexter-contract/README.md

 ## ⚠️ Caveats

-- **Stall Protection**: When a DCA order's gas tank is exhausted, the order becomes "stalled" and will not execute further automatic levels until manually topped up.
-This prevents failed executions but requires user intervention.
+- **Stall Protection**: When a DCA order's gas tank is exhausted AND no claimable profits are available for automatic refill, the order becomes "stalled" and will not execute further automatic levels until manually topped up.
+This prevents failed executions but requires user intervention only when both gas tank and profit backup are depleted.

 - **Gas Tank Economics**:
+  - **Automatic Refill**: Gas tank automatically refills from claimable profits when running low, serving as a backup mechanism
+  - **Initial Allocation**: At order creation, 2x the gas amount is allocated to ensure sufficient gas for multiple swaps
+  - **Smart Refill Logic**:
+    - For buy orders: Attempts to refill with 2x required gas (likely to swap again)
+    - For sell orders: Refills with exact amount needed
+    - Only triggers refill when tank is insufficient for execution
+  - **Fallback**: If no claimable profits available for refill, order becomes stalled until manual intervention
-  - Gas tank only refills when running low (below 2x estimated gas cost) from a percentage of successful buy swap amounts (`gasTankPercent`)
+  - **Efficiency**: Gas contribution from successful buys only happens when tank is running low (below 2x estimated gas cost)
-  - This efficient approach only "taxes" DCA buys when necessary, rather than on every execution
-  - Profits from take-profit sales go to claimable output for user redemption, NOT to gas tank
-  - No automatic gas tank refill when exhausted - orders must be canceled and recreated to add more gas
-  - Consider conservative `priceDeviationMultiplier` and reasonable `maxSwapOrders` to avoid rapid gas tank depletion
+  - Consider conservative `priceDeviationMultiplier` and reasonable `maxSwapOrders` to optimize gas usage

 ---